 In 1845, explorer Sir John Franklin set sail from England with two ships, HMS Erebus and HMS Terror, in search of a Northwest Passage across what is now Canada's Arctic.
-The ships and crews vanished, prompting a massive search that continues to this day.
+The ships and crews vanished and dozens of search expeditions set sail to try to find them.

-A breakthrough was made in September 2014 when an expedition led by Parks Canada discovered the wreck of HMS Erebus.
-The Victoria Strait Expedition brought together the Government of Canada and public, private and non-profit organizations.
-The use of both state-of-the-art technology and 19th-century Inuit oral testimony made this historic discovery possible.
+A breakthrough was made in September 2014 when an expedition led by Parks Canada discovered the wreck of HMS Erebus, in the south of Victoria Island in Nunavut.
+A second breakthrough happened in September 2016, when HMS Terror was found in Terror Bay, further north.
+These expeditions brought together the Government of Canada as well as public, private and non-profit organizations.
+The use of state-of-the-art technology, Inuit knowledge and oral testimony made these historic discoveries possible.

 Explore this section to learn about Sir John Franklin’s 1845 Expedition.
-Follow the ongoing work of Parks Canada and our partners as we explore the wreck of HMS Erebus.
+Follow the ongoing work of Parks Canada and our partners as we explore the wrecks of HMS Erebus and HMS Terror.

 Get the inside scoop on Parks Canada's Underwater Archaeology Team's searches and finds surrounding Sir John Franklin's historical expedition in the heart of the Canadian Arctic.